Social services is an ideal path if you seek a career where you can help people overcome challenges and enhance their lives.

 Your studies can act as a stepping stone to a Bachelor of Social Work degree or prepare you for entry in the human services field at the para-professional level.

-Based on the BC Labour Market Scenario Model 2010-2020, the Ministry of Jobs, Tourism and Innovation identified social services as a high opportunity occupation in British Columbia with excellent projected employment rate.
+The British Columbia 2025 Labour Market Outlook identifies social work as a high opportunity occupation with excellent projected employment rate.